From CRAN

-Testing is a critical part of developing reliable R code.
-The testthat package provides an intuitive framework for writing and running unit tests, particularly for R packages.
+Testing R code with automated unit tests catches regressions before they reach production.
+The testthat package provides an intuitive framework for writing and running tests, designed specifically for R package development.
 This guide walks you through setting up testthat, writing your first tests, and integrating testing into your development workflow.

 Installing testthat